josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🗝️_illusion_of_caldicott_compliance.md

 This creates two imperatives:
 1. **Resist victim-blaming.** “Looking too much” is not a crime; broken custodianship is.
 2. **Protect whistleblowers.** Anyone who raised a challenge inside may be terrified.
 They deserve safety, not exposure.
 Do not name them without consent; instead, demand whistleblower-safe processes, preserve secure logs, and push for independent legal counsel.

+*I cannot tell you how obvious the charade still is; Hawthorne works better if you don't have the sustsined hypervigilance that cones with them dicking around yet again.*

 ---